Presearch (search engine): Node network

-The Presearch network includes tens of thousands of independently operated nodes that route search traffic.
-Node operators are rewarded with PRE tokens.
-As of 2025, the software stack is partially open-source.
-A 2021 academic review of decentralized search engines noted that Presearch’s use of community nodes offers potential for scalability and privacy, but may face limitations compared to centralized systems in indexing and query speed.
+The Presearch network included tens of thousands of independently operated nodes that route search traffic.
+As of 2025, the software stack was partially open-source.
+A 2021 academic review of decentralized search engines noted that Presearch’s use of community nodes offered potential for scalability and privacy, but could have faced limitations compared to centralized systems in indexing and query speed.

 Governance and development

-The project is maintained by a core development team with input from its broader community.
-The developers have outlined plans to decentralize governance and increase transparency through open-sourcing more of the platform.
+The project was maintained by a core development team with input from its broader community.
+The developers outlined plans to decentralize governance and increase transparency through open-sourcing more of the platform.
 In 2025, Presearch launched a WeFunder campaign to raise $1.2 million to accelerate the rollout of a decentralized web index and enhance various platform features.

 Reception

 In 2021, Google added Presearch as a default search engine option on Android devices in the European Union, following antitrust rulings regarding search engine choice.
-The service has been featured in industry publications and included in PCMag’s list of alternative search engines focused on privacy.
-A 2023 privacy-focused review by NicFab described Presearch as innovative and open, but noted that it may require a learning curve for less technical users.
+The service was featured in industry publications and included in PCMag’s list of alternative search engines focused on privacy.
+A 2023 privacy-focused review by NicFab described Presearch as innovative and open, but noted that it may have required a learning curve for less technical users.

+Bankruptcy & Closure

+On Friday, July 24, 2026 at 12:59 p.m.
+P.D.T., moderators on the official Presearch Sub-Reddit announced that "effective immediately" Presearch was shutting down.
+Web services were taken offline for a couple of hours until they were brought back online for a few more days so that users could have a small window to withdraw their Presearch tokens.
+The Reddit post linked to an article on Medium titled "A Message from the Presearch Team" where they explained in more detail why Presearch was shutting down.
+The platform had been struggling to gain more users over the past couple of years, and the development team had made serious efforts to keep the platform going by simplifying infrastructure, reducing costs, rebuilding critical systems, and improving the overall search experience.
+The decision to ultimately shutdown Presearch was made when it became apparent that the company had failed to attain the milestone of one million legitimate daily searches which would have moved the service into sustainable territory.